san-geetha-s/Ai-Portfolio/README.md

 🛠 Features
 🖥️ VS Code Inspired UI – Styled to look like a code editor interface.

-🤖 AI Assistant – ChatGPT-powered assistant that interacts with visitors and answers questions.
+🤖 AI Assistant – Hugging face inference assistant that interacts with visitors and answers questions.

 📄 Separate Pages – Projects, About Me, Resume, Contact – all structured as separate pages.